 - How does Buber come to the conclusion that the death penalty means partial suicide?

 - The one who kills another or causes his death, kills his counterpart.
-With this he also cancels himself up as a subject.
+With this he also wipes himself out as a subject.

 He kills something in himself.
 That is a primal sensation.
 It results from Buber's thoughts of I and Thou.

 In it he articulates how the person-being of man, his I, grows out of the recognition and the acknow-ledge of the other person, the Thou.
 Who eliminates his Thou also cancels his I. Buber transfers this to the community, which primal emerges from the I-Thou relationship.
 Here the individual is affected as well as the community as such: The community kills itself by killing the individual under the pretending of community security.
 Thus it dissolves itself in its foundation.

 - Kant emphasizes that his maxim of the Categorical imperative - act as if the standard of your actions can become the principle of the action of all - is not suspendable.
 In all circumstances, even against a murderer, you have to be truthfull, otherwise you commit a breach of the law.
 Anyone who deliberately breaks the law, questions its general validity and thus makes social life impossible.